G-EDM/G-RBLevo/documentation.md

     # Zero treshhold
         ADC value treshhold.
 Count low readings only if the ADC value is above this.
 Helps to ignore noise etc.

-    # High count at
-        Defines what motion plan is interpreted as a high plan

 # Page 8